 Below are basic guidelines for those wishing to earn their social work licensure in Michigan.
 Most procedures and requirements remain constant over the years; however, it is wise to contact the Michigan Health Professions Licensing Division at (517) 335-0918 to make sure you are on the right track.

-Follow the steps to earn your Michigan Social Work License:
+Steps to Earn Your Michigan Social Work License:

 - Licensed bachelor's social worker (BSW) licensure candidates need a bachelors degree in social work from an accredited school.